Benchmarking Cross-Domain Audio-Visual Deception Detection: Introduction

 Recently, the development of automated deception detection systems using AI and machine learning techniques has gained significant attention as the traditional methods mentioned above have limitations in terms of reliability, accuracy, and scalability.
 Various multimodal datasets have been introduced, including real-life trials from court scenes~\cite{perez2015deception}, lab-based setups~\cite{gupta2019bag,lloyd2019miami,cai2024mdpe}, and game show scenarios~\cite{soldner2019box,guo2023audio}.
 These datasets provide a wide variety of deceptive samples from different domains, enabling researchers to examine the effectiveness of AI models on deception detection.
 Based on these datasets, progress has been made in deception detection techniques within individual datasets where models are trained and evaluated on the same domain~\cite{gogate2017deep, wu2018deception,karimi2018toward,king2024applications}.
 Recent studies have utilized rich visual and audio features~\cite{karnati2021lienet, avola2019automatic, yang2021multimodal,karimi2018toward,chebbi2023deception,ding2019face,mathur2020introducing}, such as Mel Spectrogram, emotional states, and facial action units, to enhance the performance of deception detection tasks.

 However, there remains a substantial research gap that needs to be addressed.
 Specifically, fewer studies have explored the cross-domain issue, despite the presence of significant domain shifts in public deception detection datasets.
-As illustrated in Figure \ref{fig:crossvisual}, the publicly available datasets used in deception detection exhibit substantial domain shifts across both visual and audio modalities.
+As illustrated in Fig. \ref{fig:crossvisual}, the publicly available datasets used in deception detection exhibit substantial domain shifts across both visual and audio modalities.
+Figure \ref{fig:crossvisual} provides a qualitative overview of these differences through representative visual samples and audio spectrograms, while Table~\ref{tab:stats} provides quantitative statistics to further support the dataset gaps.
+The datasets span multiple domains, including game shows (e.g., Box of Lies), courtroom scenarios (Real-Life Trials), and lab settings (e.g., Bag of Lies).
 The differences include video resolution, illumination, subjects' ethnicities in visuals, signal-to-noise ratios (SNRs), pitch dynamics, and background noise in audio.
 We quantified these differences by summarizing statistics for visual and audio information (details in Sec.
 4.1 and Table~\ref{tab:stats}).
 These domain discrepancies underline the challenge of generalizing deception detection models beyond the training domain, motivating our benchmark's focus on cross-domain evaluation.
 Effective methods must be proposed to alleviate the domain shift issue by fusing both audio and visual features in a meaningful way.
 Addressing these issues can benefit automated deception detection systems in improving generalizability in real-world applications.